smussenden/russia-disinformation-analysis/memo-01.md

 ## Phase 2: Historical Analysis

 _Learning Goals_
-* Practice mining natural language
+* Learn the technical and logical skills necessary to mine natural language
 * Use mined data in a story
 * Portfolio: Newsworthy findings based on analysis, preferably incorporated into a story